certinia/object-model-tool/README.md

 _com.financialforce.objectmodelutil.model.processor.retrieve.**RetrieveProcessorRemote**_

-Used to pull object definitions a salesforce org.
+Used to pull object definitions from a salesforce org.

 ####Output Processors: